CFIA-NCFAD/nf-ionampliseq/docs/usage.md

 This pipeline performs read mapping and variant calling with Thermo Fisher developed open-source tools, [TMAP] and [TVC] to produce more accurate read mapping and variant calling results from Ion Torrent AmpliSeq sequence data.
 The pipeline also generates a consensus sequence and comprehensive QC stats and results report using MultiQC.

 This workflow currently includes several built-in analysis packages for Ion Torrent AmpliSeq sequence data of [CSFV] and [FMDV].
-Users can also specify their own AmpliSeq panels, however, these files (reference sequences FASTA and detailed BED file) must be compatible with the Ion Torrent Software Suite including [tmap] and [tvc].
+Users can also specify their own AmpliSeq panels, however, these files (reference sequences FASTA and detailed BED file) must be compatible with the Ion Torrent Software Suite including [TMAP] and [TVC].

 ## Running the pipeline